How to write headlines that get you noticed

 The best way to improve your headline writing is to try out these nine tips and check your blog performance.
 You’ll soon get a good idea of which headlines work best for your target audience.

-PS: At 256 Media we love headlines so much we’re working on a nifty headline generator, which will be free on our blog.
+PS: At 256 we love headlines so much we made a nifty headline generator.
+Try it out here.